Royal Horse Guards: The Cardwell Reforms

 Before the war in 1853, the sandy land near and around Aldershot was acquired by the War Office.
 When the Cavalry returned some of the regiments were sent back to that town.
 A permanent camp was ordered to be established here after the war.
 More garrisons were established at Colchester in Essex, Shorncliffe in Kent, and the Curragh in County Kildare, Ireland.
 From 1868 Edward Cardwell began a series of significant Liberal government reforms to the War Office and the army.
-He faced considerable opposition from the Duke of Cambridge, Commander-in-chief.
+He faced considerable opposition from Prince George, Duke of Cambridge, Commander-in-chief.
 Cardwell's reforms were impactful for a generation.
 One important change was abolition of the purchase system.
 Cambridge led a spirited defence of it in parliament.

 From 1850 to 1899, 39 peers' sons served in The Blues: the highest concentration in the regiment's history (77 in Life Guards).
-John Brocklehurst was the son of Henry Brocklehurst a successful Macclesfield silk miller, who went on to be a major-general.
+John Brocklehurst was the son of Henry Brocklehurst, a successful Macclesfield silk miller, who went on to be a major-general.
 It was typical of industrial classes 'in trade' to be contributing to the ranks of The Blues.